Unbiased Kinetic Langevin Monte Carlo with Inexact Gradients: Numerical results

-We are interested in applying our BMR model to the MINST dataset \cite{MNIST} about classifying handwritten digits from 0 to 9, which are shown as examples in Figure \ref{fig:MNIST}.
+Our focus is on estimating a posterior distribution, where the posterior potential is given as $U(q) = - \log(p_0(q)) - \sum^{N_{D}}_{k=1}\log\left(p(y^j|q) \right)$.
+Here we chose $p_0$ as a Gaussian prior $p_0(q)=\frac{\exp(-\|q\|^2/(2\sigma_0^2))}{(\pi\sigma_0^2)^{d/2}}$.
+In Section I of the Appendix, we show that the gradient-Lipschitz and strongly Hessian Lipschitz conditions (Assumptions \ref{assum:Lip} and \ref{assum:Hess_Lipschitz}) hold for this example.
+We are interested in applying our BMR model to the MNIST dataset \cite{MNIST} about classifying handwritten digits from 0 to 9.
 The dataset contains 60,000 training data points and 10,000 test data points where the images are of size 28 by 28 pixels.
 The covariate vectors $x^{j}$ are obtained by flattening the images into vectors taking values on the interval $[0,1]$, and adding a 1 in the end for the intercept term.
 Hence $d_0=28^2+1=785$, $m=10$, and $d=d_0m=7850$.
 We set the prior variance $\sigma_0^2=0.1$ (this was tested to provide good prediction performance).

-For our numerical simulations, we will present two different scenarios: one without preconditioning (Figure \ref{fig:mnist_grad_per_ess1}) and one with preconditioning (Figure \ref{fig:mnist_grad_per_ess2}).
-In both figures, we evaluated the efficiency of the methods in terms of gradient evaluations per ESS for the coordinate test functions $f(x)=x_1,\ldots, f(x)=x_d$.
-To compare the posterior distribution with a Gaussian approximation, we have selected a component with a relatively large third derivative.
-Figure \ref{fig:mnist_comparison} illustrates the potential function and the Gaussian approximation with precision $\nabla^2 U(x^*)$ along the line $x^*+te_i$.
-Here $e_i=(0,\ldots,0,1,0,\ldots,0)$ is the unit vector of the chosen component ($i=7491$ in our implementation), and $t$ is chosen to cover up to 3 times the standard deviation difference from $x^*_i$.
-The distribution of this component has a significant skewness, and the density values can differ by up $40\%$ even in the bulk of the distribution.

-In the first scenario (no preconditioning), the condition number of the Hessian at the mode $\nabla^2 U(x^*)$ is $\kappa\approx 7.2 \times 10^3$.
-We included simulation results with RHMC and UBUBU.
-As we can see, UBUBU performs similarly to RHMC in this case.

-By preconditioning, we mean that we obtain samples from a transformed potential $U(Ax)$ for some matrix $A$, which may have a better condition number than the original potential.
-It is easy to see that if $X$ follows a distribution with density proportional to $\exp(-U(x))$, then $X'=A^{-1}X$ has a density proportional to $\exp(-U(Ax))$.
-We have obtained the best performance in all experiments by preconditioning using the matrix square root of the Hessian at the mode, $A=(\nabla^2 U(x^*))^{-1/2}$.
-This resulted in a condition number of $\kappa=1$ for the Hessian of the transformed potential at its mode.
-We have evaluated RHMC, UBUBU, UBUBU-SG and UBUBU-Approx using preconditioning.
-We chose $\tau=10$ for UBUBU-SG (i.e. using $10\%$ of data per gradient) also $\tau=40$ for UBUBU-Approx. As we see, preconditioning helps all algorithms.
-The best performance is obtained by preconditioned UBUBU-Approx, which shows 140 times improvement in efficiency over preconditioned RHMC.